Chile–India relations

 Chile–India relations are the foreign relations between Chile and India.
-Chile has an embassy in New Delhi and India has an embassy in Santiago.
+Chilean President Gabriel Boric made a 5 day visit to India in April 2025.
+He met with his Indian counterpart Prime Minister Narendra Modi.
+During their meeting, the two leaders comprehensively reviewed the entire gamut of bilateral relations spanning a wide range of sectors, including trade and investment, health and pharmaceuticals, defense and security, infrastructure, mining and mineral resources, agriculture and food security, green energy, ICT, digitization, innovation, disaster management, cooperation in science and technology, education and people-to-people linkages and also agreed to continue regular exchanges at various levels to give further momentum to the bilateral relationship.

 Trade Relations

 Chile was the first country in South America to sign a trade agreement with India, in 1956.
 A Framework Agreement was signed on January 20, 2005 to promote further Economic Cooperation between India and Chile.
 The agreement proposed a Preferential Trade Agreement (PTA) between the respective countries, which after several rounds of negotiations was finalized during the talks held at New Delhi in November 2005.
 The PTA came into force with effect from 17 August 2007 in Chile and in India on 11 September 2007.

 In 2016, both countries signed an agreement to expand the India- Chile Preferential Trade Agreement (PTA), marking a 10-fold jump in the number of products to be traded on concessional duty rates.
 India's bilateral trade with Chile stood at $2.6 billion with exports at $0.68 billion and imports at $1.96 billion respectively in FY16.